 In response to stimuli, the sensory receptor initiates sensory transduction by creating potential gradients or action potentials in the same or adjacent cell.

-The sensitivity to the stimuli is obtained by chemical amplification through the second messenger pathways, in which enzymatic cascades produce a large number of intermediate products, which increases the effect of a receptor molecule.
+The sensitivity to the stimuli is obtained by chemical amplification through the second messenger pathways.
+Enzymatic cascades produce many intermediate products, which increase the effect of a receptor molecule.

 Nervous system response

-Although the receptors and stimuli are varied, most of the extrinsic stimuli first generate graduated potentials located in the neurons associated with the sensory organ or specific tissue.
+Although the receptors and stimuli vary, most irrelevant stimuli first generate graduated potentials located in the neurons associated with the sensory organ or specific tissue.

-In the nervous system, internal and external stimuli can elicit two different categories of responses: an excitatory response, usually in the form of an action potential, and an inhibitory response.
+In the nervous system, internal and external stimuli can elicit two different responses: an excitatory response, usually an action potential, and an inhibitory response.

-When a neuron is stimulated by an excitatory impulse, the neuronal dendrites are linked by neurotransmitters that cause the cell to become permeable to a specific type of ion; the type of neurotransmitter determines to which ion the neurotransmitter will become permeable.
+When an excitatory impulse stimulates a neuron, the neuronal dendrites are linked by neurotransmitters that cause the cell to become permeable to a specific type of ion; the kind of neurotransmitter determines which ion the neurotransmitter will become porous.

 In excitatory postsynaptic potentials, an excitatory response is generated.
-This is caused by an excitatory neurotransmitter, usually glutamate that binds to the dendrites of a neuron, causing an influx of sodium ions through channels located near the binding site.
+An excitatory neurotransmitter causes this, usually glutamate, that binds to the dendrites of a neuron, causing an influx of sodium ions through channels located near the binding site.

-This change in the permeability of the membrane in the dendrites is known as local graduated potential and causes the membrane voltage to change from a negative resting potential to a more positive voltage, a process known as depolarization.
+This change in the membrane permeability in the dendrites is known as local graduated potential.
+It causes the membrane voltage to change from a negative resting potential to a more positive voltage, known as depolarization.

 The opening of the sodium channels allows nearby sodium channels to open, allowing the change in permeability to extend from the dendrites to the body of the cell.

-If a graduated potential is strong enough, or if several potentials graduate at a sufficiently fast frequency, depolarization can extend through the body of the cell to the axon mound.
+If a graduated potential is strong enough or several possibilities graduate at a sufficiently fast frequency, depolarization can extend through the cell’s body to the axon mound.

-From the axon mound, an action potential can be generated and propagated by the axon of the neuron, which causes the sodium ion channels in the axon to open as the impulse travels.
+An action potential can be generated and propagated by the neuron’s axon from the axon mound, which causes the sodium ion channels to open as the impulse travels.

-Once the signal begins to travel through the axon, the membrane potential has already passed the threshold, which means that it can not be stopped.
+Once the signal travels through the axon, the membrane potential has already passed the threshold, which can not be stopped.
 This phenomenon is known as an all-or-nothing response.

 Groups of sodium channels opened by the change in membrane potential strengthen the signal as it moves away from the mound of the axon, allowing it to move along the axon.

-As the depolarization reaches the end of the axon, or the terminal of the axon, the end of the neuron becomes permeable to calcium ions, which enter the cell through calcium ion channels.
+As the depolarization reaches the axon’s end or the axon’s terminal, the end of the neuron becomes permeable to calcium ions, which enter the cell through calcium ion channels.